The Lord Exposes the Futility of Idols

 The idols people fear and trust are powerless creations of human craftsmanship, while the Lord alone is living and sovereign.

-1 Hear the word which Yahweh speaks to you, house of Israel!
+1 Hear the word that the LORD speaks to you, O house of Israel.

-4 They deck it with silver and with gold.
-They fasten it with nails and with hammers, so that it can’t move.
+4 They adorn it with silver and gold and fasten it with hammer and nails, so that it will not totter.

 The idols people fear and trust are powerless creations of human craftsmanship, while the LORD alone is living and sovereign.